47products/Neighbour-Approved/docs/docstring-guide.md

 ## Conclusion

 Effective documentation through docstrings and comments is crucial for maintaining and scaling Python applications.
 Following these guidelines ensures that documentation remains valuable and maintainable throughout a project's lifecycle.
-Remember that documentation is a form of communication with future developers (including yourself), so clarity and accuracy should be prioritized over verbosity.
+Remember that documentation is a form of communication with future developers (including yourself), so clarity and accuracy should be prioritized over verbosity